Sialkot Working Boundary: Two women martyred, 23 civilians injured in Indian firing

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SIALKOT: Two women were martyred on Sunday and 23 other civilians, including men, women and children in different border villages, were wounded in unprovoked and intensified firing and shelling by the Indian Border Security Forces (BSF) at the Sialkot Working Boundary.
+SIALKOT: Two women were martyred on Sunday and 23 other civilians including men, women and children in different border villages, were wounded in unprovoked and intensified firing and shelling by the Indian Border Security Forces (BSF) at Sialkot Working Boundary.

+The BSF started unprovoked and heavy shelling and firing at Bajwat sector of Sialkot Working Boundary at 3am, which continued throughout the day with short intervals of calm.

 The injured persons include: Safia Bibi w/o Amant (45), Awais s/o Rafique (8), Sufian s/o Akbar (10), Rehmat s/o Amant (50), Salman s/o Akbar (18), Nishat Fatima d/o Waheed (3), Begum Bibi w/o Farman Ali (62), Salima Bibi w/o Sharif (40), Irshad Bibi w/o Rafique (50), Khalid s/o Ghulam Rasool (38), Shamsuddin s/o Muhammad Hussain (25), Naveed s/o Rasheed (23), Rafique s/o Noor Muhammad (70), Shamim Akhtar w/o Muhammad Azeem (60), Nuri s/o Allah Ditta (70), Ali Raza s/o Ramzan (21), Bholey Shah s/o Dewan Ali (70), Abdul Hameed s/o Sharif (30), Ikram s/o Allah Ditta (62), Pervez s/o Shabbir (30), Fareed s/o Noor Ahmed (39), Shabbir s/o Allah Rakha (55) and Musarrat Bibi w/o Shabbir (45).

+Meanwhile, the Chenab Rangers responded to the Indian firing and shelling in a befitting manner.

-About 10 persons have been martyred and dozens of others injured due to continuing violation of ceasefire agreement by the Indian BSF at the Sialkot Working Boundary, during the ongoing holy month of Ramazan only.
+About 10 persons have been martyred and dozens of others injured due to continuing violation of ceasefire agreement by the Indian BSF at Sialkot Working Boundary, during the ongoing holy month of Ramadan only.

 AFP adds: India and Pakistan exchanged fire across the Kashmir border on Sunday, officials said, killing two guards and ending a days-old agreement to honour a ceasefire in the disputed region.

+India has about 500,000 soldiers in the held Kashmir, where Kashmiris are fighting for merger with Pakistan.

-SIALKOT: Two women were martyred on Sunday and 23 other civilians, including men, women and children in different border villages, were wounded in unprovoked and intensified firing and shelling by the Indian Border Security Forces (BSF) at the Sialkot Working Boundary.
+SIALKOT: Two women were martyred on Sunday and 23 other civilians including men, women and children in different border villages, were wounded in unprovoked and intensified firing and shelling by the Indian Border Security Forces (BSF) at Sialkot Working Boundary.

+The BSF started unprovoked and heavy shelling and firing at Bajwat sector of Sialkot Working Boundary at 3am, which continued throughout the day with short intervals of calm.

 The injured persons include: Safia Bibi w/o Amant (45), Awais s/o Rafique (8), Sufian s/o Akbar (10), Rehmat s/o Amant (50), Salman s/o Akbar (18), Nishat Fatima d/o Waheed (3), Begum Bibi w/o Farman Ali (62), Salima Bibi w/o Sharif (40), Irshad Bibi w/o Rafique (50), Khalid s/o Ghulam Rasool (38), Shamsuddin s/o Muhammad Hussain (25), Naveed s/o Rasheed (23), Rafique s/o Noor Muhammad (70), Shamim Akhtar w/o Muhammad Azeem (60), Nuri s/o Allah Ditta (70), Ali Raza s/o Ramzan (21), Bholey Shah s/o Dewan Ali (70), Abdul Hameed s/o Sharif (30), Ikram s/o Allah Ditta (62), Pervez s/o Shabbir (30), Fareed s/o Noor Ahmed (39), Shabbir s/o Allah Rakha (55) and Musarrat Bibi w/o Shabbir (45).

+Meanwhile, the Chenab Rangers responded to the Indian firing and shelling in a befitting manner.

-About 10 persons have been martyred and dozens of others injured due to continuing violation of ceasefire agreement by the Indian BSF at the Sialkot Working Boundary, during the ongoing holy month of Ramazan only.
+About 10 persons have been martyred and dozens of others injured due to continuing violation of ceasefire agreement by the Indian BSF at Sialkot Working Boundary, during the ongoing holy month of Ramadan only.

 AFP adds: India and Pakistan exchanged fire across the Kashmir border on Sunday, officials said, killing two guards and ending a days-old agreement to honour a ceasefire in the disputed region.